You’re a financial analyst, but that doesn’t mean your financial analyst resume should look as dull as a spreadsheet.

 How to create the best resume header for a financial analyst

 The CFO, hiring manager, or fellow financial analyst reviewing your resume doesn’t have a lot of time to review it.
 There are thousands of applications for most financial analyst jobs, you need to stand out fast.
+Grab the attention from the resume header.

 A financial analyst resume header should have: